intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 ```

 ## Quantization
-Quantization is widely used to compress models to lower precision which not only reduces the model size but also accelerates inference speed.
+Quantization is widely used to compress models to a lower precision, which not only reduces the model size but also accelerates inference.
 BigDL-Nano provides `Trainer.quantize()` API for users to quickly obtain a quantized model with accuracy control by specifying a few arguments.
 Intel Neural Compressor (INC) and Post-training Optimization Tools (POT) from OpenVINO toolkit are enabled as options.
-At the meantime, runtime acceleration is also included directly in quantization pipeline when using accelerator='onnxruntime'/'openvino' so you don't have to run `Trainer.trace` before quantization.
+In the meantime, runtime acceleration is also included directly in the quantization pipeline when using accelerator='onnxruntime'/'openvino' so you don't have to run `Trainer.trace` before quantization.

 To use INC as your quantization engine, you can choose accelerator as None or 'onnxruntime'.
 Otherwise, accelerator='openvino' means using OpenVINO POT to do quantization.